Create Application

 Open the application folder in your editor:

-• Build the button to open the customer form.
+Modal Logic: Build and program the button's behavior to correctly open the customer form.

 Let's get started!